 The Fellowship is designed to develop the burgeoning field of design curating in a global context, within broader interdisciplinary practices of curating (such as the growth of new institutions devoted to design, the presence of design in art museums, biennales and cultural festivals and other new platforms for public engagement with design, including urban development and archives).

 The Fellowship is established with kind support to the RCA from Design Trust.
-This includes payment of full fees for the year-long programme, as well as a maintenance grant of £12,000 to the Fellow.
-Additional support is also available to support the development of research outcomes and projects.
+This covers full fees for the year-long programme, as well as a stipend of £12,000 to the Fellow.
+Additional support is available to support the development of research outcomes and projects.
 This will be allocated after the Fellow’s research plan is developed and agreed with the RCA.